-The lab provides a basic service including measuring Hb, malaria smears, sputum smears for TB, rapid diagnostic tests for HIV and RPR, urine albumin, and dipstick and gram stain of CSF.
-The lab takes blood for CD4 count, which is analysed elsewhere.
+The lab provides a basic service including measuring Hb, malaria smears, sputum smears for TB, rapid diagnostic tests for HIV and RPR, urine albumin, and dipstick, and gram and India Ink stains of CSF.
+We also take blood for CD4 count, which is analysed elsewhere.

 Qualities & Gifts Sought

 A lab technician with at least one year’s experience, who is able to work in a rural environment with fewer resources than in the developed world.
 You enjoy sharing your skills and training others.
 You are flexible and willing to experiment.
 Would suit a retiree or someone who could do intermittent short visits.

 WEC International has been involved in Development through medical

 work from its beginnings in the 1920s – in the Congo, the Amazon, and

 WEC helps local churches run clinics and hospitals, offering expertise in fields like HIV-AIDS, ophthalmology, midwifery and dentistry.
 Our medical staff have served in several countries across Africa, the Middle East, Asia and Central America.

 What's it like to be a medical missionary?